 This is because your A1C levels are typically more stable and harder to change when compared to other forms of blood sugar measurements (such as continuous glucose monitors).

-For this same reason, people with Type 2 diabetes are often encouraged to set goals to lower their A1C levels.
-Doing so would indicate that they are sustainably decreasing their blood-sugar levels over time, and progressing toward better outcomes (and possibly even reversing their Type 2 diabetes altogether).
+For this same reason, people with type 2 diabetes are often encouraged to set goals to lower their A1C levels.
+Doing so indicates that they're sustainably decreasing their blood sugar levels over time, and progressing toward better outcomes (and possibly even reversing their type 2 diabetes altogether).

 The first step is to talk with your healthcare provider.

 Everyone has their own unique circumstances that may make one health solution better than another.
 Fortunately, research has shown that there are multiple ways to lower your A1C—many of which do not involve medication.

 We’ve put together a summary of methods for naturally lowering your A1C levels—each of which is backed by clinical evidence.